 The Pep Club promotes school spirit and sponsors the Homecoming festivities.

 The science club is for students who have an interest in all areas of science.
-Members compete in area science oriented competitions.
-By preparing for these competitions, students are able to explore in-depth a variety of areas of science.
-Some competitions members have attended in the past are Southwestern Pennsylvania Regional Science Bowl, Science Olympiad and the Penguin Bowl -Regional National Ocean Science Bowl.
+Members compete in area science oriented competitions, including the Southwestern Pennsylvania Regional Science Bowl, Science Olympiad and the Penguin Bowl -Regional National Ocean Science Bowl.
 The competitions provide an outlet for students to demonstrate their science knowledge and problem solving skills.
 Students also meet students from other school who share their interest in science.

 Students who study Spanish or have an interest in the language may want to join the KOHS Spanish Club.
 Activities may consist of Christmas caroling at the Kane Regional Center, guest speakers, planning activities for National Foreign Language Week, crafts, selling fair-trade coffee and Spanish Night on the Gateway Majestic.